Aishwarya9425/Karnataka_Tourism_WebPage_Html-css/README.md

 # Karnataka_Tourism_WebPage
- Used Html5,css3 to create simple webpage
+ Used Html5,css3 to create simple webpage to represent Karnataka tourism